-There is an excessive frequency of thyroid adenoma and carcinoma in patients who previously received radiation to the neck.[49,50] In the decade following the Chernobyl nuclear incident, there was a tenfold increase in the incidence of thyroid cancer compared to the previous and following decades.
+There is an excessive frequency of thyroid adenoma and carcinoma in patients who previously received radiation to the neck.[42,43] In the decade following the Chernobyl nuclear incident, there was a tenfold increase in the incidence of thyroid cancer compared to the previous and following decades.
+In this group of patients with exposure to low-dose radiation, tumors commonly show a gain of 7q11.
 When occurring in patients with the multiple endocrine neoplasia syndromes, thyroid cancer may be associated with the development of other types of malignant tumors.
 (Refer to the Multiple Endocrine Neoplasia (MEN) Syndromes and Carney Complex section of this summary for more information.)

 Tumors of the thyroid are classified as adenomas or carcinomas.[46,47,48,49,50] Adenomas are benign growths that may cause enlargement of all or part of the gland, which extends to both sides of the neck and can be quite large; some tumors may secrete hormones.
 Transformation to a malignant carcinoma may occur in some cells, which then may grow and spread to lymph nodes in the neck or to the lungs.
 Approximately 20% of thyroid nodules in children are malignant.[46,51]

 Various histologies account for the general diagnostic category of carcinoma of the thyroid:[43,52]